cjsaez/Weather-App/README.md

 - For internet connection detection is use WorkManager.

-UI tests are written with Espresso and unit tests use Junit4 with Mockito when necessary.
+- For unit tests `Junit4` is used and `okhttp3:mockwebserver` when necessary.

 ## Kotlin

 The app is written in Kotlin.
 Asynchronous tasks are handled with coroutines.
-Coroutines allow for simple and safe management of one-shot operations as well as building and consuming streams of data using Kotlin Flows.
+[Coroutines](https://developer.android.com/kotlin/coroutines) allow for simple and safe management of one-shot operations as well as building and consuming streams of data using [Kotlin Flows](https://developer.android.com/kotlin/flow).